 Professional Student Loan Caps Omit Nursing

-At this time, that definition of ‘professional degree’ programs excludes nursing, making them ineligible for the higher loan cap.
+At this time, The ED has released a proposed rule implementing the provisions; and are proposing a definition of ‘professional degree’ programs that does not include nursing, making them ineligible for the higher loan cap.

 What This Means for Nurses: